zyedidia/micro/runtime/help/commands.md

    as standard input and replaces the selection with the stdout of the shell command.
    For example, to sort a list of numbers, first select them, and then execute `> textfilter sort -n`.

 * `log`: opens a log of all messages and debug statements.

-* `plugin 'list'`: lists all installed plugins.
+* `plugin list`: lists all installed plugins.

+* `plugin install 'pl'`: install a plugin.

-* `plugin version 'pl'`: shows version for specified plugin.
+* `plugin remove 'pl'`: remove a plugin.

+* `plugin update 'pl'`: update a plugin (if no arguments are provided updates all plugins).

-* `plugin info 'pl'`: shows additional info for specified plugin.
+* `plugin search 'pl'`: search available plugins for a keyword.

+* `plugin available`: show available plugins that can be installed.

 * `reload`: reloads all runtime files.